-That’s probably the reason why she has none.
+That’s probably the reason why she has so few.

-Added to which she doesn’t do anything, go anywhere, have any hobbies.
+Added to which she doesn’t really do anything, go anywhere, have any hobbies.

 According to her mother, she should be doing more to help herself and not relying on the pseudo-therapy group which she attends every week to ‘…equip her with social skills for life.’